TW-ASMP/AIW/Hierarchy Specification Instruction.md

 ## Middle Levels of the Hierarchy

-If the entity a system, then its parent must also be a (larger) system or a collection of systems.
-Here are a couple of requirements to keep in mind.
+If the entity is a system, then its parent must be a larger system (or a collection<sup>[3](#myfootnote3)</sup> of systems).
+Here are a couple of requirements to keep in mind, when specifying a parent system.

 1. a parent system must physical contains all parts of the smaller system, and
-2. higher-level function(s) of the parent must be supported by the lower-level function(s) of the smaller system.
+2. every higher-level function of the parent must be supported by the functions of its smaller system parts.

-For example, the two rules would hold if we specified the secondary treatment system to be the parent of the secondary aeration system.

 ## Levels of the Hierarchy